towalink/doc/content/main.rst

 Environment
 -----------

 The Towalink Installer can be used on Debian Linux.
-Use a Debian 10 Buster installation.
+Use a Debian 11 Bookworm installation.
 Installation on Ubuntu might work as well but this is not tested so that issues can be expected.

 The Towalink Controller can be run on top of any virtual machine (or physical server), be it within an on-premise installation or in the public cloud (using AWS EC2, Google Compute Engine, Azure Virtual Machines, or other vendors).
 Running it in a container is currently not supported since WireGuard support on the host would be required which cannot be installed automatically.